uobirlab/tortoisebot/README.md

   the Kinect as well as creating a view window to see the output of the Kinect.
 This is the file you normaly want to run.

-* `driver.lanch`: Starts the node which communicates to the tortoisebot.
+* `driver.lanch`: Starts the node which communicates with the tortoisebot and brings up a state publisher and the URDF robot description.

 * `kinect.launch`: Starts the Kinect and sets it up for use with localization and people detection.